Compress JPG Online Free

 - 3

-Download your compressed JPG
+Download the Compressed JPG

 The compressed JPG is ready instantly.
 You can see the original size, the new size, and the percentage reduction before downloading.
 The output file is saved as a JPG and named with a "compressed-" prefix for easy identification.